 - H2H PTS: This is net points for each team and the one that is most important number to look at in this table.
 Each matchup will have an inverse total.
 For example, Wints20 is has 28.40 and Z has -28.40.
 Undertaker has 18.05 and his opponent has -18.05.
 Fuzz has -18.05 H2H POINTS even though he hasn’t made a single pick because his opponent has netted 18.05 with his 4 picks.

-- TEAM PTS: This is total points each team would have won/lost with just their own picks.
+- PF (Points For): This is total points each team won/lost with their own picks.
 Note: This column is optional and not shown by default.
 You league administrator needs to turn this on in league settings.